List of town tramway systems in India: Chennai (Madras)

-The Tram network in Madras operated by The Madras Electric Tramway Company from 1892-1953.
+The Tram network in Madras operated by The Madras Electric Tramway Company from 1892 to 1953.

 Chennai (then Madras) was the third city in India to get a tramway for passenger carriage.
 The first horse-drawn tram service in Madras began operations in June, 1874, shortly after the opening of the tramway in Bombay.
 The tramway used metre gauge tracks and operated on several routes, the chief of them being a route between Royapuram and Triplicane.
 The tramway was in service for a few years, but like the early horse-drawn trams in Calcutta, it had to be discontinued due to poor financial returns.

 Tramways saw a revival in the city with the opening of the Madras Electric Tramways in 1895, connecting the docks and the inland areas, carrying goods and passengers.
 When the system began on 7 May 1895, it was India's oldest electric tram system and it is the first electric tram system in India.
 The original conduit system was replaced by a conventional overhead wire system after a series of destructive monsoons.
 The trams could carry heavy loads and were popular, with thousands of riders daily.
 The route included Mount Road, Parry's Corner, Poonamallee Road and the Ripon Building.
 At its height in 1921, 97 cars ran on 24 km of track.
 The tram company went bankrupt about 1950, and the system closed on 12 April 1953.

 Nashik

 Nashik was the fourth city in India after Chennai, Kolkata and Mumbai to get trams in 1889.
 Trams in Nashik (then Nasik) were built in 1889 as narrow gauge.
 The consulting engineer was Everard Calthrop, later known with the Barsi Light Railway.
 Originally, the tram used two carriages pulled by four horses.
 It ran from the present Old Municipal Corporation building on Main Road to the Nasik Road railway station, a distance of 8 to 10 km.
 The stretch between Nashik and Nashik Road was jungle-covered, and the only mode of transport from the station to the city was horse-drawn carriage or one of two taxis.
 The tram originated from the Old Municipal Corporation building located on Main Road, and terminated at the Nashik Road railway station (8–10 km).
 It passed through the areas of Ganjamal (the now defunct bus stop was earlier a tram stop) and behind Fame Multiplex.
-Brady’s; a private company funded the project and later introduced India’s first petrol engine driven tram under the aegis of Nasik Tramway Co.
+Brady's; a private company funded the project and later introduced India's first petrol engine driven tram under the aegis of Nasik Tramway Co.
 The tramway closed down in around 1933 owing to the successive years of famine and plague, it had run into heavy losses.